-The Pressure Washer Pump is maintenance free.
+Change the Pressure Washer Pump oil after the first 50 hours of use and every 50 hours of use thereafter.
+Refer to the Specifications chart for oil type and capacity.
 If any sign of oil leakage is present on or around the Pump, DO NOT operate the Pressure Washer.
 Have the unit serviced by a qualified technician.